 3. Georgia Institute of Technology, Atlanta, Georgia

-3. Quantify the health benefits of these policies during 2005-2019.
-Using estimated changes in concentrations between observed and counterfactual scenarios from Aim 1, and effect estimates from multipollutant epidemiologic models, we will calculate the number of ED visits/hospitalizations prevented for MV and EGU policies at each site, and assess the effect of PM2.5 composition changes on the estimates.
+- Quantify the health benefits of these policies during 2005-2019.
+Using differences in concentrations between observed and counterfactual scenarios from Aim 1, and effect estimates from multipollutant epidemiologic models, we will calculate the number of ED visits/hospitalizations prevented for MV and EGU policies at each site, and assess the effect of PM2.5 composition changes on the estimates.

-We are currently in Year 1 of a 3-year project.
-We will present the overarching study goals and design, along with initial work on policy selection, and air quality and health data acquisition.
+We are currently in Year 2 of a 3-year project.
+We will present the overarching study goals and design, and completed analyses described above.